zarkatech/Migrate-Distribution-Groups/README.md

 *	$IncludeMailboxForwarding = $true / $false
 *	$DelegatesToSkip = service or built-In accounts which should not be audited

 Script can be run once and resulting datasets used throughout the entire group migration process or it can be run prior to each migration batch to re-assess any recent changes.
-In either case, exported CSV files should be preserved as a "point-in-time" snapshot and can serve as backup for any roll-back contingencies.
+Exported CSV files should be preserved as a "point-in-time" snapshot and can be used for auditing or any roll-back contingencies.

 STEP 2: AUDIT SOURCE MAIL GROUPS